 Gold Coast, Sunshine Coast, Toowoomba:

-Sydney, Melbourne (On Tour) and outside South East Queensland (By Application):
+Sydney (on Tour) and outside South East Queensland by application:

 We recognise that every school has different start, break and finish times.
 We also recognise that each school delivers their curriculum with different focuses and emphases.
 Living History Australia’s presentations and activity days are flexible and can accommodate your school’s timetable.
 We also encourage you, when booking, to share with us what you are covering in class and the areas you would like us to focus upon.